mattpiccolella/jQueryTalk/jquery.md

 ```css
 #specificheader
 ```
-An important thing to note here is that an ID is meant to be unique, and therefore good for identifying a single occurrence of an element.
+An important thing to note here is that an ID is meant to be unique, and therefore good for an element that is meant to occur just once.

 ### Multiple Selectors
 We can chain these selectors together to be even more specific.
 Say, for example, we wanted to select all links of a certain class: